Installation#

 Note

-VULNERABILITYLOOKUP_HOME is the name you set in vulnerability-lookup/default/__init__.py
+VULNERABILITYLOOKUP_HOME must match the name defined in vulnerability-lookup/default/__init__.py.

 git submodule update --init